 Why is visual demonstration of this method critical?

+Author Name: ___________

+Many field studies are unsuccessful, because researchers do not use appropriate methods and do not train participants appropriately.
+These visualizations demonstrate how to collect accurate data.

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera